Key Takeaways:

-We hope that by now you are familiar with the Basics of Call Option from both the buyers as well as the seller’s perspective.
+We hope that by now, you are familiar with the Basics of the Call Option from both the buyer’s and seller’s perspectives.

 A call option is an option contract in which the buyer has the right to buy a specified quantity of the underlying stock at a predetermined price without any obligation.

-The view on put option from the buyer’s perspective is that the markets should be bearish as opposite to the bullish view of a call option buyer.
+The view on put options from the buyer’s perspective is that the markets should be bearish, as opposed to the bullish view of a call option buyer.

 What is a Put Option?